prisma/tracing-tutorial-prisma/README.md

 Reference code for ["Get Started With Tracing Using OpenTelemetry and Prisma Tracing"](https://prisma.io/blog/tracing-tutorial-prisma-pmkddgq1lm2).

+This branch reflects the code at the _end of the tutorial_.

+For reference express server used at the _beginning of the tutorial_ go to the [`tracing-begin`](https://github.com/TasinIshmam/tracing-tutorial-prisma/tree/tracing-begin) branch.

 ### Installation

-1. Clone this branch: `git clone -b tracing-end git@github.com:TasinIshmam/tracing-tutorial-prisma.git`.
+1. Clone this branch: `git clone git@github.com:TasinIshmam/tracing-tutorial-prisma.git`.
 2. Install dependencies: `npm install`.
 3. Run migrations: `npx prisma migrate dev`.
 4. Start jaeger: `docker-compose up -d`